Kerbal Space Program: Expansions

-The Making History expansion, released March 2018, adds additional elements to the game, some of which are historic parts from the Apollo program.
-These include a lunar lander, basic rocket parts of the Saturn V and more.
-A level editor allows the players to create their own scenarios.
-New launch sites, including an island, are added.
-There are also new suits added that referenced the USSR's cosmonaut program.
+The Making History expansion, released in March 2018, adds additional elements to the game, some of which are historic parts from the Space Race.
+These parts include the Apollo Lunar Module, Soviet R7 fuel tanks, and more.
+A level editor allows the players to create their own scenarios in which they must complete various tasks to succeed each level.
+New Space Race-inspired suits and pre-built missions were also added.